Probing spacetime fluctuations using cold atom traps: Concluding remarks

+For $N=10^6$ and $L=1$ cm, the gravitational Lamb shift is vanishingly small, with $\Delta E/\hbar\omega \approx 4\times10^{-9}$.
+With a relatively moderate improvement of atom number to $N=10^8$ while keeping $L=1$ cm, the energy shift yields $\Delta E/\hbar\omega \approx 0.5 \%$, a potentially measurable value.
 The discussion presented here is readily extended to other trap geometries.
-We expect that such traps will be available in the near future and the proposed experiment could potentially lead to the first observable effect of low energy quantum gravity.
-Furthermore the determination of the free cutoff parameter $\sigma$ through the energy shift experiment provides a stringent criterion for any viable theory of quantum gravity to reproduce its measured value.
+We expect that such traps will be available in the near future and the proposed experiment could potentially lead to an observable effect of low energy quantum gravity.